awanmbandi/realworld-cicd-pipeline-project/README.md

 ## Ecommerce Application Requirements (Developers) - User Stories
-Certainly!
-Here are 50 example JIRA tasks with descriptions for different features of an ecommerce application:
+Here are 50 JIRA tasks cover a wide range of features for an ecommerce application.
+Remember that your specific requirements may differ, so feel free to adapt and customize the tasks according to your project's needs.

 ### 1). **Product Search Functionality**
 **Description:** Customers should be able to search for products easily so that I can find what I'm looking for quickly.
 The search functionality should allow me to search by product name, category, and other relevant attributes.